-One day, a girl named Rinka sees a flying penguin and has an encounter with glowing fish that are swimming in the air, she discovers that she has become an esper.
+One day, a girl named Rinka sees a flying penguin and has an encounter with glowing fish that are swimming in the air.
+After this encounter, she discovers that she has become an esper.
 When her ability activates, her hair turns white, and she is able to pass through objects.
-She meets a young man named Kyotaro Azuma, who also had an encounter with the glowing fish; he has become an esper with the ability to teleport.
+She meets a young man named Kyotaro Azuma, who also had an encounter with the glowing fish.
+He has become an esper with the ability to teleport.

 Since there’s a museum right next to where Rinka works, she uses her ability to enter the museum without being noticed.
 She finds that someone has already struck, and she learns that the culprit is a girl named Kobushi who is an esper with the power of invisibility.